 - Select a folder from the folder list in the screen overlay and then click on the 'Select Folder' button

-- Click on the body field and set it to 'type'
+- Click on the parameter field and set it to 'type'

 - Click on the drop-down menu against 'type' and select 'email'

 - Click on the 'Execute Search' button

 - All the search results generated will be emails in the specified folder.
 Click on the name of one of the search results to go to the 'Doc view' of that file

 - Click on the 'Next Document' and the 'Previous Document' buttons to step through all the search result files (which will be an exhaustive list of all email files in the specified folder).
 In the image shown below the file opened is the first one so the 'Previous Document' button is disabled.
 Additionally, you can view all the files that are part of this search in the 'Navigation Context' on the left pane.
 Learn more about the navigation context here.|

 - You can change the "Sort order" drop-down to "Date: Oldest First" or "Date: Recent First" to list the emails in chronological order.
 Learn how to sort and filter your search results here.